VC Corner Q&A: Phoebe Scriven of Rooks Nest Ventures

 Truly get to understand your customers.
 Spend time with them, ask them questions, and don’t stop doing this.
 There will always be things that you do not know or understand about their behaviors so seek to minimize this where possible.

-Startups interested in an opportunity to pitch Rooks Nest Ventures can apply here.
+Ready to make a pitch?
+Startups looking for an opportunity to pitch Rooks Nest Ventures can apply here!